bcgov/design-research-guide/docs/activities/usability-testing.md

 - You get the benefit of involving stakeholder and team throughout the session
 - You can clarify and ask questions in real time
 - You have time to ask follow up questions
-- You have the flexibility to mix-and-match other user research techniques since you already have the participant present in the session
+- You have the flexibility to mix-and-match other design research techniques since you already have the participant present in the session
 - If you have complex products that may not be straightforward to test, a moderator can observe and pivot quickly so there’s time to test other important aspects to test on

 ## Purpose of usability testing
-The purpose of usability testing is to put something in front of the user and watch them work.
+The purpose of usability testing is to put something in front of the participant and watch them work.
 This could be a prototype, a live service, or physical products.

-Usability testing is about understanding a user’s intention and goals when interacting with the service and to uncover any usability issues with the application.
+Usability testing is about understanding a participant’s intention and goals when interacting with the service and to uncover any usability issues with the application.

 ## Planning your tests